 There were some awesome products that showed up at RSA such as those looking to speed up incident response with a cybersecurity attack, and then you have those that are more delivered as a concierge service.
 Companies struggle to organize in order to avoid data breaches, and solutions such as XDR hope to assist the current cybersecurity solutions deployed by these companies that are also being exhausted and companies struggle to figure out how they are suppose to arm employees with proper education on third-party security and security risk assessment?

-At RSA, attendees were hungry to learn more about advancements with SASE and security at the edge while Cisco, who’s built a reputation in enterprise security was present at The RSA Conference on Monday.
+Cisco, who’s built a reputation in enterprise security was also present at The RSA Conference on Monday.
 The Chairman and CEO of Cisco Chuck Robbins shared Cisco’s visions and plans for the future including new innovations for our world’s distributed workforce.

 “Security has to be at the heart of everything in the new world we live in.
 We believe it needs to be done with a platform approach that is simple, comprehensive and based on intelligence,” said Cisco Chairman and CEO Chuck Robbins, addressing the virtual RSA Conference audience.
 “There is really no perimeter in the enterprise to defend anymore.
 We need visibility across endpoints, users and applications as well as securing critical control points with continuous passwordless authentication.”